-You’ve heard the old saying, April showers bring May flowers, right?
+You’ve heard the old saying April showers bring May flowers, right?
 Well, they also bring snow mold!
-As the snow melts away every spring, your lovely lawn is vulnerable to an unsightly fungus.
-This is especially common if you live in an area that gets heavy snowfall and your lawn is a cool-season grass, such as Kentucky bluegrass, perennial ryegrass, fine fescue or tall fescue.
-Learning everything you need to know about snow mold will help you spot and address it this spring, or at the very least, prevent it next year.
+As the snow melts every spring, your lovely lawn is vulnerable to an unsightly fungus.
+This is especially common if you live in an area with heavy snowfall and your lawn is a cool-season grass like Kentucky bluegrass, perennial ryegrass, or fine or tall fescue.
+Learning everything you need to know about snow mold will help you spot and address it this spring, or prevent it next year.

-Put simply, snow mold is a fungal lawn disease that occurs in the spring after the snow melts.
-It comes in two forms: pink fungus (potentially more damaging), and gray fungus.
+Snow mold is a fungal lawn disease that occurs in the spring after the snow melts.
+It comes in two forms: pink fungus (potentially more damaging) and gray fungus.

-It won’t be too difficult to spot snow mold when you have it.
-It usually starts to appear with small, straw-colored patches of grass that have a cobweb-like goo on them (this is the fungus).
-You’ll usually be able to tell by the color if you have pink (pink, white, or tan) or gray (white or gray) snow mold.
+It’s easy to spot snow mold.
+Look for small, straw-colored patches of grass with a cobweb-like goo on them; this is the fungus.
+The color tells you what kind: pink (pink, white, or tan) or gray (white or gray).

-Another sign of the fungal presence is that your allergy symptoms are back.
-If allergies are a constant bother for you indoors, try one of these 10 ways to make them less bothersome.
+Another indicator is the sudden return of your allergy symptoms.
+If allergies are a constant irritant for you indoors, try one of these 10 ways to make them less bothersome.

 How to Treat Snow Mold

-- Gently rake over any straw-colored circles to help dry out the area faster.
+- Gently rake over straw-colored circles to dry out the area faster.

-- Hold off on putting chemicals on the lawn because they aren’t necessary if the grass heals itself.
+- Delay putting chemicals on the lawn because they aren’t necessary if the grass heals itself.

 How to Prevent Snow Mold

-In some ways, this one is out of your hands because it depends on what you can’t control: the weather.
-However, there are some lawn fungicides that you can apply in late fall.
-Also, take pristine care of your lawn before the first snow falls by clearing all debris and keeping grass cut short.
-And, be sure to follow these additional tips for keeping your lawn healthy through winter.
+In some ways this one is out of your hands because it depends on what you can’t control: the weather.
+However, there are some lawn fungicides you can apply in late fall.
+Also, take pristine care of your lawn before the first snowfall by clearing all debris and cutting the grass short.
+Be sure to follow these additional tips for keeping your lawn healthy through winter.